-2. The complainant has also filed an MA in the present case.
+- 2. Hence, the complainant has requested the Authority to direct the respondent to pay the maintenance charges from the execution of sale deed and electricity charges as per actual consumption and also direct the respondent to plan and distribute its electrical load in conformity with the electrical system planned by the promoter.
+It was further pleaded that the complainant has asked for a payment of Rs.
+1, 81,152/- from the respondent, as per list enclosed with the complaint, against the maintenance charge/electricity charges. - 3.
+The complainant has also filed an MA number 32/2023 in January, 2023.
 In the MA, the complainant has mentioned that the promoter had a meeting with the plot allottees on 20th September, 2022 to resolve the maintenance charges.
-The minutes of the meeting are attached with the MA.
+The minutes of the meeting are attached at Annexure A-1 of the MA.
 According to that, the plot allottees were to pay Rs.
 1,500/- per month during the period of construction and after that the allottees are to pay Rs.
 700/- per month.
+He has claimed that Maintenance Charges of Rs.
+64,348/-, Electricity Charges of Rs.
+18,850/- and excess load payment of Rs.
+28,500/- are due from the respondent, as per the annexures attached with the MA.

-3. Reply by the respondent
+4. Reply by the Respondent: